Pitrified/recipinator/README.md

 ### Edit a recipe

 There is a button to edit the recipe, it opens a new page with the form to edit the recipe.

+### Similar recipes

+Show similar recipes, manually set and based on the mystical embedding.

 ## Data model